sagnikc395/rayt/README.md

 ## rayt

-writing a raytracer in go , taken from [writing a raytracer in a weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html)
+a raytracer written in Go , taken from [writing a raytracer in a weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html)

 ### Run Locally: